-NO ADDITIONAL DAYS WILL BE GIVEN FOR PAYMENT OR PICKUP.
+NO ADDITIONAL TIME WILL BE GIVEN FOR HOLIDAYS.

 Please read the following agreement carefully before accepting the terms and conditions.